Tennessee Student Mock Election Day is October 30, 2018.

 How does my school report the results?

-Once you have conducted the mock election in your school, the point of contact designated for each school will receive instructions on how to report your school’s results through our website.
+The point of contact designated for each school will receive instructions on how to report your school’s results through our website.

 What is on the ballot?

 For the mock election, our office will only be collecting results for the Governor and U.S. Senate races.
 However, schools can choose to put more races or candidates on the ballot if they want.
 Visit your local county election commission website or use the GoVoteTN mobile app to find candidates on your ballot.

 What if I am a part of a home school association?